 COVID-19 studies will not be pulled from the queue and will be reviewed in the order received.

 Below are answers to frequently asked questions.
 We update this list of questions regularly so you should check back if you are looking for the answer to a question and you do not see it posted here.

-Beginning on July 11, 2020, all attestations will be completed in iStar.
-Each study personnel will receive a notification to complete the attestation through iStar.
+If at least one person on a study will be consenting/engaging in direct in-person interaction with participants (indicated in 2.1 AND 9.1.1 of the iStar application), the “Attest to COVID-19 Policies” activity will appear on the study landing page.
 Once the attestation has been completed, it will apply across all studies for which that person expects to obtain consent or have direct in-person interaction with participants.

 Please note that you will have to complete the attestation again in iStar even if you had previously submitted it.